Georgia National Fair in Perry, Georgia, Oct. 7-17, 2021

 Deep Roots Festival, Milledgeville

-A cultural arts and music festival in October, Deep Roots also features a delicious barbecue cook-off, more than 100 vendors with handmade arts & crafts, an antique car show and the KidZone -- complete with the best collection of rides and inflatables.
+A cultural arts and music festival Oct.
+23, 2021, Deep Roots also features a barbecue cook-off, more than 100 vendors with handmade arts and crafts, an antique car show, and the KidZone -- complete with the best collection of rides and inflatables.

 Tybee Island Pirate Fest

-There is fun for pirates of all ages at the Tybee Island Pirate Fest in October.
+There is fun for pirates of all ages at the Tybee Island Pirate Fest Oct.
+7-10, 2021.
 The littlest pirates can enjoy an entire area devoted to quality family entertainment, while adults can grab a drink, partake in pirate-themed carnival games and shop for fun souvenirs.

-The annual CoastFest in October highlights Georgia’s unique coastal environment in a family-friendly day of fun and education.
+The annual CoastFest Oct.
+2, 2021, highlights Georgia’s unique coastal environment in a family-friendly day of fun and education.
 Activities range from recycling to coastal weather … native plants to sea turtles ... water conservation to archeology… herpetology to geology … sharks to shrimp!

 Great Ogeechee Seafood Festival, Richmond Hill

-Eat some of the best seafood you'll find anywhere while you enjoy live entertainment on two stages at this must-try fall food festival.
+Eat some of the best seafood you'll find anywhere while you enjoy live entertainment on two stages at this must-try fall food festival Oct.
+15-17, 2021.
 Thrill-seekers will love the carnival midway, and shoppers will love the handmade arts and crafts.